OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Apis.GraphQL/README.md

 If set to true stack traces are exposed to graphql clients

+*MaxNumberOfResults (int, Default: 100)*
+The default number of results returned by all paged fields/types.

 *MaxNumberOfResults (int, Default: 1000)*
 The maximum number of results returned by all paged fields/types.

-*MaxNumberOfResultsValidationMode (enum, Values: Environment|Debug|Release, Default: Environment)() Specify the validation behaviour if the max number of results is exceeded in a pager paramater
+*MaxNumberOfResultsValidationMode (enum, Values: Default|Enabled|Disabled, Default: Default)() Specify the validation behaviour if the max number of results is exceeded in a pager paramater
-* Environment - In production info will be logged and only the max number of results will be returned.
+* Default - In production info will be logged and only the max number of results will be returned.
 In development a graphql validation error will be raised.
-* Debug - a graphql validation error will be raised
+* Enabled - a graphql validation error will be raised
-* Release - Info will be logged and only the max number of results will be returned
+* Disabled - Info will be logged and only the max number of results will be returned

 *MaxDepth (int?, Default: 20)*